 How does hypnosis for anxiety work?

-Hypnosis for anxiety isn’t like stage hypnosis
+Hypnosis for anxiety isn’t similar to television or stage hypnosis

 But, what actually is anxiety?